Marcy lives in Austin, Texas. Her background is in corporate and public-sector consulting in management, legislative, and media relations.

 Finally, if you know the state, but not the exact county, search for the county seat of the city where you lived at the time.
 If you don't know the city, for some reason, but you do know the region of the state (hey, time does things to our memories, right?), you can locate nearby counties and contact all of them.

-Most counties now have electronic databases where old files are loaded - this is a huge help, because it save time in having a manual search.
+Most counties now have electronic databases where old files are loaded.
+This is a huge help because it saves time in having a manual search.
 Try calling the county or counties where the divorce may have taken place, and ask if they have the records.

 After you locate the courthouse where the records are kept, ask the clerk what you need to do in order to get one or more copies of the decree.

 Usually, you will need to send a written request and a small fee for copying the paperwork.
 If you want an official copy (one stamped by the court clerk, to show it's official), you will probably have a fee for that as well.

 While you're at it, consider getting more than one copy.
 This could be helpful for the future if you have children or others who might need the records.
 You can also keep a copy in a safe deposit box if needed.

 Why You Need Copies of Divorce Records